"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 • Visionaries in Media

-Never Be Afraid To Showcase CRITICAL THINKING & creatiVITY
+Never Be Afraid To Show Your CRITICAL THINKING & CREATIVITY

 Update News has a news industry reputation for developing very talented individuals for jobs in TV as producers, writers, reporters, photographer, etc. SJSU interns and new job applicants join top journalism professionals who eagerly share their unique ideas and approaches as part of dynamic news team presentation